-Actions per minute has been proposed as one metric to classify a game's sensitivity to latency [42].
+Actions per minute has been proposed as one metric to classify a game's sensitivity to latency [43].
 We analyze the converse - whether latency affects the player's actions per minute.
-For navigation, the core parameter is how often the player intentionally moves in a particular direction, and for Hide and Seek (and most first-person navigation games on a PC) this is via the WASD keys.
+For navigation, the core parameter is how often the player intentionally moves in an intended direction, and for Hide and Seek (and most first-person navigation games on a PC) this is via the WASD keys.
 We compute actions per minute by the number of times a player presses WASD keys in a round divided by the round length (40 seconds) multiplied by 60.

 Figure 10 depicts actions per minute versus latency.
 The x-axes and trendlines are as for Figure 6, but the data and y-axes here are the actions per minute.
-In general, there is considerable variation in actions per minute, more so than for score (Figure 6) and considerably more so than for QoE (Figure 7).
+In general, there is considerable variation in actions per minute each round (as can be seen by the sizes of the confidence intervals), more so than for score (Figure 6) and considerably more so than for QoE (Figure 7).
 There is also a noticeable downward trend as latency increases.
 The linear regression fits the means well with $R^2 = 0.95$ and p < .001.
-This indicates players move less often with an increase in latency, possibly because the lower responsiveness requires more deliberate movement actions by the players since players must wait longer for the results of a previous actions before applying the next one.
+This indicates players move less often with an increase in latency, possibly because the lower responsiveness requires more deliberate movement actions by the players since players must wait longer for the results of a previous action before applying the next one.